personalmountains/CustomTabNames/README.md

 ## Template
 The template is made of variables with the form `$(VariableName)`.
 Those are replaced by the appropriate value.
 Anything outside variables is kept verbatim.

 Variables can also contain a single-quoted string: `$(VariableName 'string')`.
 The string will be appended to the variable expansion if it is not empty.
 This is useful for putting a separator only if the variable is not empty.
-For example, `$(ProjectName):$(Filename)` will expand to `project:file.ext` if the file is in a project, but to `:file.exe` if it's not.
-Putting the colon inside the variable name fixes it: `$(ProjectName ':')$(Filename)` expands to `file.exe` if the file is not in a project.
+For example, `$(ProjectName):$(Filename)` will expand to `project:file.ext` if the file is in a project, but to `:file.ext` if it's not.
+Putting the colon inside the variable name fixes it: `$(ProjectName ':')$(Filename)` expands to `file.ext` if the file is not in a project.

 ## Variables
 These variables can be used in the template: